akattow/portfolio2018/site/content/resume.md

 ## About Me

 <br>
-I’m a left-brain/right-brain hybrid type.
-I’m front-end developer with an endless appetite for new knowledge.
-I have over 5 years of professional web design experience with over 2 years of experience in front-end development.
+I’m a front-end developer with an endless appetite for new knowledge.
+I have over 5 years of professional web design experience with over a year of experience in front-end development.
 {{% /section %}}

 {{% section id="cv-experience" %}}